 Attribution notice: Most Scripture quotations taken from the NASB.

 Author's note: If you enjoyed this article, I also recommend Drifting Away, Salvation with Fear and Trembling, God's Sovereign Plans and Purposes, Keeping Power of God, Michael Thomas Sambo's Revelation of Heaven and Hell, Few will be saved, The Apostasy Parables, and Angelica Zambrano Hell and Heaven.
+You may also like the other posts in this blog available through the Home page.
 You may access my complete blog director at Writing for the Master.

 Do You Want to Know Him?